A Bayesian approach to functional regression: theory and computation: Posterior consistency

 and

 \end{theorem}

-The second conclusion is of certain relevance in itself, because the estimation of the number of components in mixture-like models is a hard problem in general \citep[see][and references therein]{miller2018mixture}.
-Moreover, it is worth pointing out that the proof of Theorem~\ref{th:consistency-theorem} can be easily adjusted to guarantee consistency when the number of components is fixed beforehand (and thus the parameter space is finite-dimensional).
-Indeed, in this case Doob's theorem applies directly under the sole condition that the times be distinct with prior probability one.
-The coefficients \(\beta_j\) do not cause a problem for identifiability now, since the dimension of every parameter is the same.
+The hypothesis of positive definiteness of \(K\) is needed to ensure identifiability.
+On the other hand, the second conclusion is of certain relevance in itself, because the estimation of the number of components in mixture-like models is a hard problem in general \citep[see][and references therein]{miller2018mixture}.
+Moreover, it is worth pointing out that the proof of Theorem~\ref{th:consistency-doob-linear} can be easily adjusted to guarantee consistency when the number of components is fixed beforehand and the parameter space is finite-dimensional.

-\begin{corollary} Assume model~\eqref{eq:model-linear} in which the value of \(p\) is fixed, and hence \(\Theta_p\) is the (finite-dimensional) parameter space.
-Suppose that Condition~\ref{cond:condition-ident}-\ref{cond:condition-ident-1} holds as well.
-Then, if \(\theta_0\) is the true value of the parameter, the posterior is consistent at \(\theta_0\) with \(\Pi\)-probability one. \end{corollary}